typedb/typedb-docs/0001-typedb/02-dev/03-match.md

   $pe(permitted-subject: $p, permitted-access: $ac) isa permission;
 ```

-The above example uses conjunction to ensure all patterns are matched:
+The above example uses conjunction to ensure all statements are matched:

 1. Find all `person` entities (`$p`) that have a `full-name` attribute whose value is `Kevin Morrison`.
 2. Find all `object` entities (`$o`) that have a `path attribute` (`$o-path`).